CtrlC-Root/mdcs-old/pkg/remote-mobile/README.md

 # remote

-A cross-platform mobile application for controlling reactor instances.
+A cross-platform mobile application for controlling remote instances.

 ## References